Papuan mountain pigeon: Parasites and predators

 A 2021 study examining specimens of the Papuan mountain pigeon for the presence of quill mites found none.
 However, the species is parasitised by the feather louse Columbicola galei in New Guinea.
 The pygmy eagle is a possible predator.

 Status

 The Papuan mountain pigeon is listed as being of least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List due to its large range and lack of significant population decline.
 The population of the species has not been determined, but is thought to be stable.
 It is widely distributed and common on New Guinea, although local populations can vary widely.
-It is generally uncommon on New Britain and New Ireland, but is apparently very common in lowland forest and secondary growth on the former.
+It is generally uncommon on New Britain and New Ireland, but is apparently very common in lowland forest and secondary forest on the former.
 The subspecies exsul from Bacan is thought to be uncommon, and its current status is unknown.
 It is locally hunted in New Guinea.